jarviscanada/jarvis_data_eng_RaeKhan/core_java/grep/README.md

 The purpose of this project is to mimic the Linux grep command.
 The application is used to search for strings with a specific pattern recursively in a directory, and then return the matched output to a file.

 The three inputs taken in by the application are:
- * regex: the text string providing the search patting
+ * regex: the text string providing the search pattern
  * rootPath: the root directory path
  * outFile: the name of the output file.